 Receipt of a deed of variation or family arrangement

-If the deed creates a new trust, advise the trustee to complete the on line Trust Registration Service to obtain a Unique Taxpayer Reference number for the trust.
+If the deed creates a new trust, advise the trustee to complete the on line Trusts Registration Service to obtain a Unique Taxpayer Reference number for the trust.

-If you have any problems with the Income Tax position of such a deed refer the case to HMRC Trusts & Estates Technical Edinburgh (see TSEM2001) for advice.
+If you have any problems with the income tax position of such a deed refer the case to Trusts Technical Edinburgh (see TSEM2001) for advice.

 Marshall v Kerr 67 TC 56